vegertar/train/README.md

 At previous section, we have created a HTTP server, however, there was no further information except a port to identify a host.
 Right here, we're gonna be citylizing a HTTP server by associating a port with a [city](https://raw.githubusercontent.com/modood/Administrative-divisions-of-China/master/dist/pc.json).
 Actually, there are 338 cities in total, it is easy to use a hash way or directly lookup a table.

-Next, it is necessary to define an affinity between cities.
-Let's use 1-digit numbers as the affinity constant, 0 means a city is completely isolate to another, a greater number means a more open isolation, until 9 which means a city is thoroughly open to another.
+Next, it is necessary to define an isolation between cities.
+Let's use 1-digit numbers as the isolation constant, 9 means a city is completely isolate to another, a less number means a more open isolation, until 0 which means a city is thoroughly open to another.
 For simplicity, considering of a demonstrated function below.

 ```go
 type City struct {